mbarndouka/finalproject_webtech/README.md

 Screenshots:

-Link to access Invoice app:
+Link to the documentation Invoice app: https://docs.google.com/document/d/1j-TPIGgZwxOXI7yWtCzQeXYRHXlaqw9ZDVPH6wcIFkU/edit?usp=sharing

 Enjoy using Invoice App!
 For any questions or assistance, contact us.
 Happy uploading and downloading!"